Motivational Self-Talk: Say You, Say Me?

 Ride fast and have fun!

-Tadej Pogačar had a lot self-belief in the Tour de France
+Tadej Pogačar had a lot self-belief in both his Tour de France wins

 Hardy J, Thomas AV, Blanchfield AW (2019) To me, to you: How you say things matters for endurance performance.
 J Sports Sci 37:2122–2130. https://doi.org/10.1080/02640414.2019.1622240

 Wallace PJ, Mckinlay BJ, Coletta NA, et al (2017) Effects of Motivational Self-Talk on Endurance and Cognitive Performance in the Heat.
 Med Sci Sports Exerc 49:191–199. https://doi.org/10.1249/MSS.0000000000001087